ngirc/ng-irc/README.md

 > When you join the channel, don't ask to ask: just ask the question and be patient waiting for the answer.

-> If the question is complex, it would be better providing a minimal working plunker.
+> If the question is complex, it would be better providing a minimal working StackBlitz (template link in the topic).

 ## The Rules

 1. Don't ask to ask.
-2. &quot;It doesn't work&quot; is not an issue.
+2. `It doesn't work` is not an issue, because `here it works`.
-3. &quot;Why&quot; can be explained. &quot;How&quot; can be googled.
+3. `Why` can be explained. `How` can be googled.
-4. A Plunker is always worth it.
+4. A StackBlitz is always worth it.

 ## Before asking in the channel